awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 The schemas include descriptions of the required fields for using each action\.

 **Using the Selector/PropertySelector Fields**
-Each Automation action requires that you specify either an output `Selector` \(for aws:executeAwsApi\) or a `PropertySelector` \(for aws:assertAwsResourceProperty and aws:waitForAwsResourceProperty\)\.
-These fields are used to process the JSON response from an AWS API action\.
+Each Automation action requires that you specify an output Selector or a PropertySelector\.
 These fields use the jsonpath syntax\.

-Here is an example to help illustrate this concept for the aws:executeAwsAPi action:
+For example, in the example document shown earlier, the aws:executeAwsApi action specifies the following Selector in the outputs section:

 ```
----
 mainSteps:
 - name: getImageId
   action: aws:executeAwsApi